ppKrauss/dummy-java-spring/roo1/hello.md

 So, you can run http://localhost:8080 or http://localhost:8080/timers/ that is the application.

 To shotdown the server, at the terminal press *^C* to kill, so it say "[INFO] BUILD SUCCESS ...Finished...".

+## Abot translations from Roo2 to Roo1

+Commenting the "translations" used (here each item is a Roo2 command),

+ * `repository jpa --all`.
+Only removed,  no translation, no need. <br/>Spring Roo1 manages the data access layer using ActiveRecord...
+However, in Spring Roo2 the data access layer uses Spring Data Repositories.
+So in Spring Roo1 there's not an equivalent to repository `jpa` command.
+So just create an entity in Roo1.

+ * `service --all`.
+Only removed,  no translation, no need. <br/>Again, Spring Roo1 not use it.
+Controllers uses entitiy methods directly to access to the database.
+Also, all the business logic have been implemented in controllers directly.

+For original samples, see `~/sandbox/spring-roo-1.3.2/samples`.

+For more details, see [jcgarcia tips](http://stackoverflow.com/a/41199107/287948).